Affiliate links on Android Authority may earn us a commission. Learn more.

 5. Sea of Thieves

-After years of mediocrity well below the standard of the halcyon days of the Nintendo 64, Rare finally delivered a game worthy of its retro heritage with Sea of Thieves — a quirky pirate game where you sail the high seas in the hunt for booty with up to four co-op scallywags.
+After years of mediocrity well below the standard of the halcyon days of the Nintendo 64, Rare finally delivered a game worthy of its retro heritage with Sea of Thieves.
+This is a quirky pirate game where you sail the high seas hunting for booty with up to four co-op scallywags.